 Our goal with this post is to connect you with the necessary steps to create awesome graphical abstracts and outline the basics of graphic design for scientific publications.

 There are a few crucial steps to create a graphical abstract.
-If you’re not familiar with what we mean by graphical abstract, it’s literally a figure that explains scientific information in a visual form.
+If you’re not familiar with what we mean by graphical abstract, it’s literally a scientific figure that explains scientific information in a visual form.
 A modern way to call it is “an infographic”.

 See one interesting graphical abstract example below: